Terrain Correction

 Application Notes

 Gravity terrain correction is a computationally intensive process.
-Initially, when the Oasis montaj gravity workflow was created, the concept of detailed local terrain contribution versus averaged regional contribution was introduced.
+When the Oasis montaj gravity workflow was first developed, it introduced the concept of detailed local terrain contribution versus an averaged regional contribution.
 The latter was computed once to speed up calculations.
-This workflow was a compromise between faster computation and the precision related to the contribution of the far field.
+This approach represented a compromise between faster computational speed and the precision required to account for far-field contributions.
 In the original workflow, users had to ensure that the local and regional grid nodes aligned properly.
-With increasing computation speeds, the old dual-step model became unnecessary.
-A regional correction grid calculation was no longer needed as it no longer offered an advantage.
+However, with advances in computational power, the old dual-step model became redundant.
+A regional correction grid calculation was no longer needed, as it no longer offered a computational advantage.
 As of version 2025.1, the terrain effect at each gravity station should be calculated using a single distance equivalent to the far distance.

 Definitions:

-- Topography: The rise and fall of landmasses relative to sea level.
+- Topography: The rise and fall (variation in elevation) of landmasses relative to sea level.
 Topography can extend below the surface of bodies of water.

-- DEM: The Digital Elevation Model; it defines the contact of material (rock or water) with air.
+- DEM (Digital Elevation Model): A digital representation of the Earth's surface topography.
+It defines the contact of material (rock or water) with air.

 Terrain correction accounts for the effects of topography variability.
-The gravitational attraction of a landmass above the observation station pulls away from Earth, decreasing the gravitational effect of the slab (Figure 1 - a) Solid rock).
-Similarly, a mass deficiency in the vicinity of the station results in a negative effect due to the lack of material and, consequently, the lack of attraction (Figure 1 - b) Air).
+The gravitational attraction of a landmass above the observation station pulls away from Earth, decreasing the gravitational effect of the underlying slab: Figure 1 - a) Solid rock.
+Similarly, a mass deficiency in the vicinity of the station causes a negative gravitational effect due to the lack of material and, consequently, diminished attraction: Figure 1 - b) Air.

 Figure 1: Schematic illustration of Bouguer slab, terrain, and variable water elevations

-The magnitude of the terrain effect at each gravity station depends on the variability of the topography, with nearby topography exerting a stronger influence due to the inverse (distance) square law of gravity.
-Detailed information about nearby topography is necessary as it has a stronger impact on gravity measurements.
-Distant features, which have a smaller gravitational effect, can be represented more generally with larger cell sizes.
-The Terrain Correction tool will decimate the grid as it moves outwards from each gravity station for which it calculates the terrain effect.
+The magnitude of the terrain effect at each gravity station depends on topography variability, with nearby topography exerting a stronger influence due to the inverse-square law of gravity.
+Detailed information about nearby topography is necessary, as it significantly affects gravity measurements.
+Distant features, which exert a weaker gravitational effect, can be represented more generally using larger cell sizes.
+The Terrain Correction tool decimates the grid as it moves outward from each gravity station for which it calculates the terrain effect.

-If you have a detailed local DEM but only a coarse regional DEM, to account for an adequate correction distance, first invoke Boolean Operations and merge the two grids.
-Select the grid with the smaller cell size as “Grid 1”, select the “Or” logic, opt for the maximum grid size, and use the grid values of Grid 1 in the overlapping area.
-This will resample the regional grid to the smaller grid increment.
-The Terrain Correction tool will take care of decimating this finer DEM grid as necessary.
+If you have a detailed local DEM but only a coarse regional DEM, to account for an adequate correction distance, start by invoking Boolean Operations to merge the two grids.
+Select the grid with the smaller cell size as “Grid 1”, choose the “Or” logic, opt for the maximum grid size, and use the values from Grid 1 in the overlapping area.
+This resamples the regional grid to the smaller grid increment.
+The Terrain Correction tool will then automatically decimate this finer DEM as required.

-The graph below illustrates the gradual change in the magnitude of the terrain correction as a function of the correction distance for a given gravity survey in ragged topography (in red).
-The topography was then scaled to produce the other two profiles.
-The graphs asymptote (thin grey lines) at some distance away from the gravity station.
+The graph below illustrates the gradual change in the magnitude of the terrain correction as a function of the correction distance for a gravity survey conducted in rugged topography (in red).
+The topography was scaled to create the other two profiles.
+The graphs asymptotically approach a limit (thin grey lines) at a distance from the gravity station.
 Selecting a correction distance at 95% of the asymptote is reasonable.
-Asymptotes are indicated with thin grey lines, while the 95% mark is indicated with a dashed line, and the intersections are shown with grey bars.
+Asymptotes are shown with thin grey lines, the 95% threshold is marked with a dashed line, and the intersection points are indicated by grey bars.

 Figure 2: Profiles of terrain correction versus correction distance for three DEM grids of varying reliefs.

-Conclusion: There is no one-to-one relationship between the vertical relief of the DEM grid and the correction distance.
-Set the distance to the maximum distance of the available DEM.
-It is not necessary to go beyond 100 km for very rugged areas, while for relatively flat areas, much shorter distances would produce reasonable results.
+Conclusion: There is no one-to-one relationship between a DEM’s vertical relief and the correction distance.
+You should set the distance to the maximum distance of the available DEM.
+For very rugged areas, it is generally unnecessary to go beyond 100 km.
+In relatively flat terrain, much shorter distances yield reasonable results.

 Topography Grid